 Talking about donor intent — both within families, and among those affected by family giving — is often emotionally fraught yet conceptually vague.
 It is a hot topic, but a fuzzy one.
-To have more productive conversations about donor intent, we need greater clarity about this somewhat odd, yet complicated term.
+To have more productive conversations about intent, we need greater clarity about this somewhat odd, yet complicated term.
 What are its core dimensions and key expressions, and what questions does it raise for family donors — and for all of us?

 Donor intent also fundamentally shapes the relationship between donors (of all sorts) and recipients.
 And, for this reason and others, it is a central topic of debate in the broader philanthropic field.
 Critics argue that too much emphasis on donor intent gives donors too much control in our democratic society, and privileges donors’ subjective interests over the objective assessment of what is needed to make actual social impact.
 Proponents counter that curtailing donor intent is what is undemocratic because it restricts individual freedom.
 They also insist that limiting donor freedom provides a disincentive for donors which, in turn, has a chilling effect on overall charitable giving.

-To help navigate these heated and complicated debates and get a better handle on donor intent, we need to disentangle its many possible expressions, and look closely at how each can affect the daily work of giving.
+To help navigate these heated and complicated debates and get a better handle on donor intent, we need to disentangle its many possible expressions and look closely at how each can affect the daily work of giving.
 For instance, donor intent can be expressed in mission, vision, and values, but also in strategies, preferred causes (problems or solutions), and preferred places.
 A donor’s intent can concern their intended family roles, ideal engagement with grantees and beneficiaries, plans for perpetuity, attitudes toward risk and innovation, and many more elements of philanthropy that donors might care about.

-The expression of donor intent also can range from very specific to very general — from “our foundation gives to help 7th grade girls in Alabama succeed in math” to the Rockefeller Foundation’s mission to “promote the well-being of humanity.”
+The expression of donor intent also can range from very specific to very general — from “our foundation gives to help seventh-grade girls in Alabama succeed in math” to the Rockefeller Foundation’s mission to “promote the well-being of humanity.”
 Donor intent can be fixed and unchangeable for perpetuity, or open to exceptions and adaptions, changing based on the discretionary decisions and input by family, staff, or even beneficiaries.